how-to-become-a-data-scientist-from-scratch

 Can I become a data scientist from a non-technical background?

-Yes β€” start with Excel, Python, and statistics.
-Gradually progress to SQL, visualization tools, and machine learning projects.
-Focus on problem-solving and storytelling.
+Yes.
+Start with Excel, Python, and statistics, then move to SQL, visualization tools, and beginner ML projects.

 What are the essential skills for a data scientist?